axonivy-market/market/market/basic-workflow-ui/README.md

 ### Import

-You can use the import wizard in Axon.ivy Designer
+You can use the import wizard in Axon Ivy Designer

-`File > Import > Axon.ivy > Ivy Projects`
+`File > Import > Axon Ivy > Ivy Projects`

 ![Import Wizard](import-wizard.png)